mohitverma89/Finalmyways/README.md

-# The project is Deployed at https://romantic-elion-409064.netlify.app/
+# The Project is deployed at https://romantic-elion-409064.netlify.app/
 # Getting Started with Create React App